ArseneEvsen/SwapAssets/README.md

 To ensure the quality of the smart contract, multiple tests has been made with Truffle tool.
 These tests can be found in the folder "smart-contract-tests-truffleJS".

 ## SwapAssets users stories
 The solution has been created with the help of the agile framework.
-All the users stories can be found in the folder "users-stories".
+All the users stories can be found in the file "users-stories".
 ![Users Stories](Ressources/solve.png "Example of users stories")